purifyjs/core/README.md

 Meanwhile, native browser APIs are getting better and better, and **master-ts** is designed to be complementary to native browser APIs, not to replace them.

 By only focusing on SPAs, **master-ts** is able work better with the browser's native APIs.
 This also makes it easier to learn, and easier to use with other libraries and frameworks.
-If you know vanilla JS you know **master-ts**
+If you know browser's native vanilla APIs and HTML, you already know **master-ts**

 **master-ts** doesn't tell you how to build a component, how to mount a component, or what is a component.
 Because these things are not meant to be this complicated or opinionated.
 Define a function, create an `Element` or `Node`, throw it into the DOM any way you want, and you are done.
 Put a `signal` in it, and it will be reactive.
 Remove it from the DOM, append it back, again multiple times, and it will still work.